 Every non-domestic property has a rateable value which is fixed by the Valuation Office Agency (VOA).

 We work out your business rates bill by multiplying the rateable value of the property by a multiplier.
-The multiplier increases each year in line with inflation - this has been capped at 2% for 2018-19 by the Government.
+The multiplier increases each year in line with inflation.

 Business rates are charged on a day-to-day basis so if you occupy the property for part of the year, you’ll only pay for that portion.